-wealth.
+Detailed interviews are conducted with respondents every 4 months.
+The interviews include detailed questions about consumption (that is purchases and consumption from own production) at the household level, family farm businesses (including crops grown, input usage including family and non-family labor, output, sales and profits as well as capital stock), non-farm businesses (in similar detail) and wealth.
 All individuals are also interviewed.
 Adults are asked about earnings and labor supply; health and health-seeking behaviors including psycho-social health; food intake, time allocation and transfers with non-co-resident family and friends.
 In this paper, we focus on individual reports of labor and health outcomes.
-Future work will examine other individual-specific outcomes as well as model the more complicated interactions between family members that are likely to emerge with iron supplementation, particularly since, in many households with members who are iron deficient, there are other members who are not iron deficient.
+On-going research examines other individual-specific outcomes as well as models of the more complicated interactions between family members that are likely to emerge with iron supplementation, particularly since, in many households with members who are iron deficient, there are other members who are not iron deficient.

-Intent to treat effects on work and earnings
+Effects on work and earnings